vincentspitale/SSC2022/README.md

 **This app was tested with Xcode 13.3 and should be compiled using Xcode rather than Swift Playgrounds 4.**

-Please test on an iPad for the best experience
+Test on an iPad for the best experience :)